Charles William Lea

 - Died November 11, 2011 in Collierville, TN USA

 Charlie Lea is one of the few major league players who was born in France, where his father was assigned while serving in the U.S. military.
 He grew up in Memphis, TN and attended the University of Memphis.
 Drafted by the Montreal Expos in the 9th round of the 1978 amateur draft, he broke in with the same city where he had played collegiate ball.
-For the Memphis Chicks of the AA Southern League, Lea went 3-3 with a 3.57 ERA, a fine debut for a pitcher fresh out of college at that level.
+For the Memphis Chicks of the Double A Southern League, Lea went 3-3 with a 3.57 ERA, a fine debut for a pitcher fresh out of college at that level.
 The next year, 1979, he went 8-8 with a 4.39 ERA for Memphis.

 In his third year in Memphis, Charlie put it all together, throwing three shutouts and seven complete games in 9 starts.
 He allowed only 34 hits in 75 innings, striking out 54, walking 21 and allowing no homers.
 He went 9-0 with a 0.84 ERA.
 He was promoted to the legendary 1980 Denver Bears but pitched only two games for the team, recording a 1.50 ERA with no decisions, before he was called up to Montreal for an emergency start on June 12, 1980.
 He won that game and pitched well enough to stay with the team for the remainder of the season, compiling a creditable 7-5 record as a rookie as the Expos lost the NL East pennant to the Philadelphia Phillies on the season's last weekend.